On this page

 • Data Privacy: Storing personal or financial data triggers privacy regulations like GDPR in the European Union.

-Consult a legal expert with deep knowledge of financial regulations in your target market before writing a single line of code.
+Consult with a legal expert with deep knowledge of financial regulations in your target market before writing a single line of code.
 It’s also wise to design your architecture so that it’s adaptable.
 As policies evolve, your platform should respond without significant disruptions.

 Now, let’s discuss the broad strokes of the p2p loan app development process.
 We can think of it in phases: